 sudo dnf install python3.13-idle python3.13-freethreading

-Verify the package install and the free-threaded binary:
+Verify the package install and the free-threaded binaries:

 python3.13t --version